code-423n4/2023-04-rubicon-findings/data/CodeFoxInc-Q.md

 import "@openzeppelin/contracts-upgradeable/proxy/utils/Initializable.sol";
 ```

-Code below is from the wizard by OpenZeppelin’s Wizard which follows the best practices.
-It includes a constructor function which will call the `_disableInitializers`.
+Code below is made by OpenZeppelin’s Wizard which follows the best practices.
+It includes a constructor function which will call the `_disableInitializers` to stop anyone from calling the implementation's `initialize` function.

 ```solidity
 // SPDX-License-Identifier: MIT